Mass media in Laos

-Mass media in Laos are based on a network of telephone lines, radiotelephone communications, and mobile phone infrastructure.
+Mass media in Laos is based on a network of telephone lines, radiotelephone communications, and mobile phone infrastructure.

+After the Lao People's Revolutionary Party seized power in 1975, independent newspapers, radio stations, and printing presses were either closed or brought under party control.
+The 2008 Media Law of Laos affirms the role of the media as the voice of the party.
+The lead media organization is Khaosan Pathet Lao (Lao News Agency), whose lead all other news sources are expected to follow.

 Infrastructure and statistics

-In 1997 there were 25,000 telephone lines in use, and in 2007 there were 850,000 mobile cellular subscribers.
-Laos is served by a Russian Intersputnik satellite that covers the Indian Ocean region.
+In 1997, there were 25,000 telephone lines in use, and in 2007 there were 850,000 mobile cellular subscribers.
+Laos was served by a Russian Intersputnik satellite.
+In 2015, Laos launched its own communications satellite, LaoSat 1, jointly owned by the Laotian government and the China Asia-Pacific Mobile Telecommunications Satellite Company.

-In 1998 there were 12 AM stations and 1 FM station.
+In 1998, there were 12 AM stations and 1 FM station.
 In 1997 there were an estimated 730,000 radios in the country.
 In 2011 Laos had 3 television channels.
-In 2000 there was 1 Internet service provider, by 2002 serving about 10,000 users.
+In 2000, there was 1 Internet service provider, by 2002 serving about 10,000 users.
 The top-level domain for Laos is .la.

+Television and radio

+List of television and radio stations: